syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Find-and-Replace-text.md

 {% endhighlight %}

-N>  Currently, the RichTextBoxAdv does not support options pane in Windows Phone platform.
+|>  Currently, the RichTextBoxAdv does not support options pane in the Windows Phone platform.

 ## Text Search Result

 ### TextSearchResult

 The TextSearchResult class represents the text search result in the RichTextBoxAdv document.
-You can replace the text search result with required text using Replace method of this instance.
+You can replace the text search result with the required text by using the Replace method of this instance.